etnami/ames-house-price-regression/README.md

 MSc Data Science coursework (University of Sheffield), Grade: 82 (Outstanding).
 Predicts residential sale prices for 1,300 Ames, Iowa properties from 31 structural, spatial and amenity features, comparing a Linear Regression model against a tuned Simple Regression Tree, built entirely as a visual KNIME workflow (80/20 train/test split, 5-fold cross-validation, correlation-based feature selection).

 > **Reproducibility note:** the workflow (`ames_house_price_workflow.knwf`) is a self-contained KNIME export, including the training data, so it opens and reruns directly in KNIME Analytics Platform with no missing files.
-The numbers below were extracted directly from the workflow's own saved output tables (KNIME stores real computed results inside the file, not just settings), then cross-checked against the write-up, not the other way around.
+The numbers below were extracted directly from the workflow's own saved output tables (KNIME stores real computed results inside the file, not just settings), then cross-checked against my write-up, not the other way around.
 One real mismatch turned up in that process; see Verification note.

 ## Key results